By Pretty Presets on | No Comments

 A Camera.
 I'm pretty sure every camera (even iPhones-search Timer Cam app) have a self timer.
 If you are unsure, just find your camera manual and look.
 I have used my phone, my Canon t3i, and now my Canon 5D Mark iii.
 Some timers have different settings.
 Currently my Mark iii has a 2 second timer and a 10 second timer.
 I only use the 10 second.
 I cannot move fast enough to get the 2 second haha!
 If you have seen me in an image, it was most likely taken with the 10 second timer.

 A Remote.
 I just got a little cheap one from Amazon.
 Honestly, I am not much of a fan of this.
 I can't ever seem to hide the remote well enough and the batteries seem to die quickly.
-Below is an example of the family photos I did for our Christmas cards last year.
+Below is an example of the Christmas family photos I shot for our cardss last year.
 Love the image, but you can totally see the remote in my hand.

 Camera Timer.
 So, I definitely prefer using the 10 second timer versus the remote.
 However, the other day I learned about using an introvelometer.
 Basically this is a remote timer.
 You can plug it into your camera and can program it to take pictures at different intervals.
 My style is very natural and unposed, so I having to interrupt the moment to get up and reset the timer kind of ruins the mood.
 Or even with the remote with my arm outstretched trying to get the darn signal to go through.